Simple Mail Transfer Protocol Security

 libtool: warning: cannot infer operation mode from `/usr/bin/gcc-4.0'

-click the above link for the solution.
 I can't take credit, just helping publicize it (the fix probably applies generally to a lot of other Macports).

 * * * * * * * * * * * * * * * * * * * * *